Is Your HAZWOPER Certificate Good at Different Companies?

 • Find a Training Provider: Choose a reputable training provider that offers the 8-hour HAZWOPER refresher course.
 This can be the same provider where you initially received your certification or a different authorized provider.

-• Enroll in the Refresher Course: Sign up for the course well before your current certification expires to avoid any lapse in your certification status.
+• Enroll in the Refresher Course: Sign up for the course well before your current certification expires to avoid any lapse in your status.

 • Complete the Course: Attend the course and participate in any required activities.
 Some courses may be offered online, while others might be in-person, depending on the provider and the nature of the training.